mgold/elm-random-pcg/test/dieharder/README.md

 The result log files have been committed to version control; I would have liked to commit the data files but they're huge, and only take a few minutes to generate.
 You are free to alter the random seed in the Elm code, and rerun the tests with `sh compile` (which takes several hours to complete).
-That said, I encourage you to run it long enough to see core fail the dieharder test, after only five or six seconds of scrutiny.
+That said, I encourage you to run it long enough to see core fail the birthday test, after only five or six seconds of scrutiny.
 (The `dieharder` tool is available through most package managers.
 Once the data files are generated, try `time dieharder -g 202 -f elm-core-random.txt -d 0`.)

 The PCG paper uses the TestU01 (e.g. BigCrush) suite; I'm using dieharder since it was easier to get to work